 BiH ESAP 2030+ continues to progress at a fast pace – after a very intense period of completing the 4th round of Working Group meetings, the current ESAP Action plan now consists of identified key challenges and specified operational objectives for all seven ESAP thematic areas.
 The baseline and objectives have been confirmed and measures have been proposed for each defined objective in the ESAP action plan.

 Mr. Torgny Svenungsson, director of the Swedish International Development Cooperation Agency, expressed satisfaction with the progress made for this round of working group meetings as well as the current dynamics of the project.
 “Sweden supports further cooperation between our countries, BiH’s path to EU membership as well as BiH achieving functional institutional framework”, said Mr. Svenungsson.

-The 4th round of working group meetings was followed by Policy Group (Assistant minister level) held in Sarajevo, Banja Luka and Brčko, as well as Steering Board (Minister level) meeting held in Banja Luka.
+The 4th round of Working Group meetings was followed by the Policy Group (Assistant minister level) meetings.
+These were held in Sarajevo, Banja Luka and Brčko.
+Also the Steering Board (Minister level) meeting was held during July, in Banja Luka.

 During the Steering Board meeting, Mrs. Srebrenka Golić, minister for spatial planning, construction and ecology of Republika Srpska, stated that BiH ESAP 2030+ is a “complex and comprehensive document, which is evidenced by the fact that it will cover seven EU environmental policy areas – water resources; waste management; biodiversity; air quality, climate change and energy; resources management; and environmental management.
-It is necessary to create a public understanding that the environmental sector is an outstanding development resource and can contribute to economic development, but also raise awareness that environmental issues will become prerequisite for obtaining funds from international donors and financial market.”
+It is necessary to create a public understanding that the environmental sector is an outstanding development resource and can contribute to economic development.
+But it is also important to raise awareness that environmental issues will become a prerequisite for obtaining funds from international donors and the financial market.”